-US military members receive many special credit card perks, such as never paying annual fees on AMEX card.
+US military members receive many special credit card perks, such as never paying annual fees on AMEX cards.
 That means you can have a dozen $550/year AMEX Platinum cards and pay nothing in annual fees.

 You can reap the Platinum benefits of lounge access, $200 in airline fee reimbursement, and $200/year in Uber credits.
 Plus you can earn 50,000+ in AMEX Membership Rewards bonus points.
 Use these perks and earn free travel and hotel stays.
 Here's an example of a great redemption I just did with my credit card bonuses.

-Singapore Business Class for $267
+How to Fly Singapore Business Class for $267

 This year for Christmas I booked:

 - 2 business class tickets on Singapore Airlines (SQ) travelling Dubai – Singapore – Auckland (DXB-SIN-AKL)

 - It cost a combination of 312,000 SPG, AMEX, and Chase points and $267 in taxes and fees.

 - The tickets were valued at USD$7686 at the time of booking (February)

 I also managed to snag a room for two nights over New Years Eve at the Westin Melbourne for 24,000 SPG points, instead of paying $791 USD.

 This had no impact on my credit score and only took a year to accumulate the bonuses without spending more than I would have spent otherwise.
 Here's how you can do it too: